How to Clean Your Carpet So It Looks as Good as New

 Do deep cleanings every few months to go beyond the scope of a quick vacuum job and get your carpets good as new.

 One big caveat: Wall-to-wall carpeting and area rugs aren’t the same things, so don’t assume you can use the same cleaning methods.
 Make sure your rug can handle a deep cleaning before you begin.
 If you have a vintage rug or one made of delicate materials, you’ll want to take it to get hand-washed with a pH-balanced shampoo every three to five years.
+If you want a more convenient option, washable rugs are a great household staple.

 In addition to deep cleaning, you’ll also want to rotate your rugs.
 “It helps to rotate your rug once a year to ensure even wear over time,” says Ben Hyman, cofounder of Revival Rugs.
 “And use a rug pad, which will prolong its life.
 If it’s a wool rug, let it sunbathe once a year.”
 Sun helps sanitize wool, but be careful of color fading.
 And whatever you do, avoid steam cleaning because it will damage the carpet, Hyman says.